 # 4 – Sorcerer – In The Shadow of the Inverted Cross

 Holy Cow!
 After a long, long beauty sleep we got graced by some stellar mix of Doom and Heavy Metal from the North.
-The long wait was very beneficial and Sorcerer finally pulled out all the stops and got to their newest full length album.
-Stripped down, bare bones #metal, but of outstanding quality.
-Something that should exist on the shelves of every #metal fan.
+The long wait was very beneficial and Sorcerer finally pulled out all the stops and got to their newest full-length album.
+Stripped down, bare-bones metal, but of outstanding quality.
+Something that should exist on the shelves of every metal fan.
 I daresay that this disc still plays a lot on the RockmusicRaider mighty music machine to this day.

 #3 – The Gentle Storm – The Diary

-If the master of Progressive Rock and Metal Arjen Lucassen and the gentle voice of Anneke van Giersbergen join forces, then only good can come out it.
+If the master of Progressive Rock and Metal Arjen Lucassen and the gentle voice of Anneke van Giersbergen join forces, then only good can come out of it.
 Right?
 This is one of the most remarkable productions of 2015, not for its metallic qualities, mind you, but one of the best Progressive creations the year had to offer.
 It really shows if the musicians involved in the project really get along.
-Agreed, it is NOT #metal, but fuck is this good.
+Agreed, it is NOT metal, but boy is this good.
 I am impressed.